Become a Volunteer Advocate

 Racine Volunteer Advocates answer the 24-hour crisis line and respond to Ascension-All Saints ER to provide support and information about resources to survivors of sexual assault.
 They take one 24-hour shift per month.

 Burlington Volunteer Advocates respond to Aurora Memorial Hospital of Burlington, and do not respond to the calls on the crisis line.
 Burlington volunteers provide support and information about resources to survivors while they are at the hospital.
 The time and duration of on call shifts in Burlington are flexible.

 Spanish Volunteer Advocates will provide support and information to Spanish speaking survivors at the hospital.
-If you would like to know more reach out to our Bilingual Outreach Advocate Annabell Bustillos at: (262) 619-1634 Ext.
-14 or email@example.com
+If you would like to know more reach out to our Bilingual Outreach Advocate, Annabell Bustillos at: (262) 619-1634 Ext.
+114 or firstname.lastname@example.org

 Volunteer Requirements & Training